JetBrains/intellij-platform-plugin-template/README.md

 ```

 These files are located in `src/main/kotlin`.
 This location indicates the language being used.
 So if you decide to use Java instead, sources should be located in the `src/main/java` directory.

+To start with the actual implementation, you may check our [IntelliJ Platform SDK DevGuide][docs], which contains an introduction to the essential areas of the plugin development together with dedicated tutorials.

+For those, who value example codes the most, there are also available [IntelliJ SDK Code Samples][gh:code-samples] and [IntelliJ Platform Explorer][jb:ipe] – a search tool for browsing Extension Points inside existing implementations of open-source IntelliJ Platform plugins.

 ## Predefined Run/Debug configurations